SS James Gayley: Service history

 James Gayley was built for the Cleveland Steamship Company, a subsidiary of Mitchell & Company, managed by Mitchell, who also served as its president and manager.
 Her US official number was 77523, while her port of registry was Fairport, Ohio.
 She was involved in the ore, coal, and grain trades.

 In an effort to reduce United States Steel's dependence on dock workers, James Gayleys namesake championed the Huletts, a type of clamshell bucket scoop invented by and named after George H. Hulett of Akron, Ohio, installing them at Conneaut, Ohio, upon his ascension to vice president of United States Steel.
 Michell, influenced by the recent installation of the Huletts in Conneaut, made the decision to alter the hull of James Gayley while she was under construction.
 Her hatches were enlarged, her hold stanchions were repositioned and the tween deck present on earlier vessels was eliminated to allow the unloading machinery better access to the cargo hold.
 (Note: The absence of a tween deck would become a standard feature of lake freighters within two years.)

 On 15 May 1902, James Gayley cleared Cleveland, without cargo, bound for Two Harbors, Minnesota.
 (Note: One source stated she was bound for Duluth, Minnesota.)
 She passed upbound through the Soo Locks at 14:00 EST on 19 May.
 After arriving in Two Harbors, on 21 May, she proceeded to load 6,088 LT of iron ore.
 She cleared the port by 23 May.
 After crossing Lake Superior, James Gayley passed down through the Soo Locks at 14:00 on 23 May, and passed Detroit, Michigan, at 20:20 the following day.
 She arrived in Conneaut harbour on 26 May, and left for Duluth, that same day.
 She unloaded 95% of her cargo with the automatic unloading rigs the following day, becoming the first vessel on the Great Lakes to do so.

-While travelling south on Whitefish Bay on 17 May 1906, James Gayley was involved in a collision with the package freighter Troy.
+While travelling south on Whitefish Bay on 17 May 1906, James Gayley was involved in a minor collision with the package freighter Troy.
 She passed downward through the Soo Locks, onto Lake Huron, at 13:30 EST that same day.

 On the morning of 26 October 1907, while travelling upbound on the St. Clair River, laden with coal, James Gayley collided with the unladen, similarly upbound freighter Joseph G. Butler Jr. off Harsens Island.
 (Note: Contemporary sources referred to Joseph G. Butler Jr. as Joseph Butler or Joseph G. Butler, while the Bowling Green State University lists her full name.)
 After the collision, James Gayley continued her voyage.
 While Joseph G. Butler Jr. was undamaged, James Gayley became one of the most seriously damaged vessels on the Great Lakes that year.
 In addition to significant damage to her port bow, James Gayleys superstructure sheer strake were stove in by 1 ft, and she lost her anchor.
 She was repaired in Buffalo, New York, between late 1907 and early 1908.